Blonde (novel): Names

 Although many notable names are changed, Oates sometimes uses recognizable initials, such as "C"—a male co-star from Some Like It Hot (presumably Tony Curtis)—and more controversially, "R.F", the commander of the Sharpshooter sent to eliminate Monroe (many conspiracy theories have suggested that Robert F. Kennedy, United States Attorney General and brother of President John F. Kennedy, was involved in Monroe's death, following her alleged affairs with each of the brothers).
 The novel explores only a relationship with the President.

-In Blonde, Monroe's second and third husbands Joe DiMaggio and Arthur Miller are referred to as the Ex-Athlete and the Playwright, respectively.
-Their actual names are never mentioned.
 James Dougherty, Monroe's first husband, is referred to only by the pseudonym Bucky Glazer.
+Her second and third husbands Joe DiMaggio and Arthur Miller are instead referred to as the Ex-Athlete and the Playwright, respectively, and their actual names are never mentioned.